larabook/gateway/README.md

-for yekpay you can use like this: and in your callback :
+for yekpay you can use like this:

         try {
             $gateway = Gateway::yekpay();

-            /// can check country
+            /// can check country return true or false
             $gateway->checkip(\request()->ip());

             /// can get exchange currency